reinosofrancisco/reinosofrancisco.github.io/README.md

 This Project implements:

+### Front-End JavaScript + React

+Using the Create React App, it displays a Portfolio webpage.

 ### 3D Object Rendering

-Using the provided API by Metamask, It shows the insignia logo in 3D
+Using the provided API by Metamask, It shows the insignia logo in 3D.

 ### Web3